Fighters & Mines

 Give your deployed fighter groups a name.
 Named fleets appear in the sector header and combat logs.

-- Naming: Once unlocked, enter a fleet name (up to 40 characters) when deploying fighters
+- Naming on deploy: Enter a fleet name (up to 40 characters) in the Deploy Fighters modal

 - Display: Named fleets show as